fennovj/azure-api-auth/README.md

 Obtaining a token was doable, but calling the graph api errored with `"Authorization_RequestDenied","message":"Insufficient privileges to complete the operation."`.
 This is the code in `client_secret_flow.py`.

 I decided to try the interactive flow next since I know for sure that I have privileges to make this api call (using `az rest`)

+### Authorization flow

+This surprisingly seemed simpler than I expected.
+There is an `/authorize` endpoint, after which we can then call the `/token` endpoint as we did in the client secret flow.

+After a little bit of messing around with az login (surprisingly, `az login --debug` gave very interesting information, including a full call to the `authorize` endpoint), I decided to implement the device code flow instead.
+This uses a different endpoint, `/devicecode`.
+This flow was described on <https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-device-code> and implemented in `device_code_flow.py`.

+Funnily enough, I got a different error coming down to the same thing: `InvalidAuthenticationToken","message":"Access token validation failure.
+Invalid audience.`.

+I found out you can change scope with a refresh token, and this got me to call the graph api correctly!